-Pieces of evidence are yet to be confirmed, but it’s looking like there is an undiscovered planet; the planet 9 orbiting beyond the Kuiper Belt.
+Pieces of evidence are yet to be confirmed, but it’s looking like there is an undiscovered planet, planet 9, orbiting beyond the Kuiper Belt.
 Even if it is there, it’s far, big, and slow.
-The presence of such a planet will possibly explain the unique clustering of Kuiper Belt Objects that is vertiginous to the plane of the solar system.
+The presence of such a planet will possibly explain the unique clustering of Kuiper Belt Objects that is vertiginous to the solar system’s plane.

-Based on the new model presented by Batygin and Brown along with Fred Adams and Juliette Becker of the University of Michigan says that the hypothesized planet will have a mass of about five times that of the earth.
-It will have a semimajor orbital axis in the neighborhood of 400 astronomical units (AU), that will make it smaller and closer to the sun than previously suspected and even potentially brighter taking more than 10,000 years to orbit the Sun.
+Based on the new model presented by Batygin and Brown and Fred Adams and Juliette Becker of the University of Michigan, the hypothesized planet will have a mass of about five times that of the earth.
+It will have a semimajor orbital axis in the neighborhood of 400 astronomical units (AU), which will make it smaller and closer to the sun than previously suspected and even potentially brighter, taking more than 10,000 years to orbit the Sun.

 The recent paper offers new details and evidence about the suspected nature and location of the undiscovered planet, which has been the subject of intense international research ever since Batygin and Brown’s 2016 announcement.